Leaderboard

 Showing content with the highest reputation since 04/02/2024 in Posts

-Did you ever notice... on so many of the Facebook groups dedicated to the First Generation Monte Carlo how many Scam Ads and Knock -Off T-Shirt ads they have.
+1. Did you ever notice... on so many of the Facebook groups dedicated to the First Generation Monte Carlo how many Scam Ads and Knock -Off T-Shirt ads they have.
 If yes, have you also noticed that don't see much of that here on the FGMCC site or even the Facebook group that Aaron (Canuck) manages.
 That is because of the screening process we use here when someone wants access to post on the site.
 Even if some of them do get through it is almost always quickly noticed by our moderators and admins and those posts are quickly removed and the poster banned from the site.
 We rarely have members scammed on items posted for sale here and we rarely have to remove posts or ban people from posting.
-This is a very safe place to come to for your needs. rob19 points
+This is a very safe place to come to for your needs. rob

 18 points

-The ‘71 came out of hibernation Friday.
+3. The ‘71 came out of hibernation Friday.
 The ‘70 was extracted from her cocoon today.
 Both gave me no issues starting and felt great on the 10 - 12 mile initial ride.
 The AC compressor on the ‘71 gave up the ghost (the pretty green dye in the refrigerant matches the Lime Green Poly perfectly 😂), but whatya gonna do?
 New compressor already ordered and hopefully delivered and installed in time for Carlisle.
-PS - the day I figure out how to get pictures loaded in sequence is the day Dennis’ feet don’t appear in his pictures16 points
+PS - the day I figure out how to get pictures loaded in sequence is the day Dennis’ feet don’t appear in his pictures

 15 points